openresty/lua-nginx-module/README.markdown

 The Lua state (aka the Lua vm instance) is shared across all the requests handled by a single nginx worker process to miminize memory use.

-On a ThinkPad T400 2.80 GHz laptop, it's easy to achieve 25k req/sec using ab w/o keepalive and 37k+ req/sec with keepalive.
+On a ThinkPad T400 2.80 GHz laptop, the HelloWorld example is easy to achieve 28k req/sec using `http_load -p 10`.
+In contrast, Nginx + php-fpm 5.2.8 + Unix Domain Socket yields 6k req/sec and [Node.js](http://nodejs.org/) v0.6.1 yields 10.2k req/sec for their HelloWorld equivalents.

-You can get better performance when building this module with LuaJIT 2.0.
+You can get better performance when building this module with [LuaJIT 2.0](http://luajit.org/luajit.html).

 Typical Use Cases
 =================